DevTyler62/DevTyler62/README.md

 ### Hi there 👋

-## I'm Tyler Smith and I am a Web Developer
+## I'm Tyler and I am a Web Developer

 ## 💻 &nbsp;About Me